 For both of the above hypothetical applicants, objective assessment of their profiles, thoughtful examination of their needs and wants, extensive school research, and consideration of the number of schools to apply to yield promising lists of targeted MBA programs.

-Adapting your list of b-schools to apply to as the season progresses
+Adapting your list of b-schools as the season progresses

-As you know, your initial school list isn’t set in stone.
-It is a firm starting point that allows you to plan and to proceed efficiently and systematically through the often unwieldy application process.
+As noted earlier, your initial school list isn’t set in stone.
+It is a firm starting point that allows you to plan and to proceed efficiently and systematically.

 As you progress through your applications, continuously assess and respond to any new developments that might warrant revising your list.